eflautt/ga-data-science/lessons/lesson-12/readme.md

 ---

-## Review of the Modeling Assignment (30 min)
+<a name="opening"></a>
+## Opening (# mins)
+- Review pre-work, projects, or exit ticket, if applicable
+- Review current lesson objectives
+- Review prior modeling assignment.

+Check: Ask students to define the difference between the precision and recall of a model.

-## Modeling and the Data Science Workflow (25 min)
+#### Review the Data Science Workflow
+In this lesson we will focus on mining the dataset and building a model.
+We will focus on refining the model for the best predicitive ability.

+***

+<a name="guided-practice1"></a>
+## Guided Practice: Explore the Dataset ( mins)

-#### The dataset
+#### The Dataset
 The dataset we will be looking at today is from [StumbleUpon](http://stumbleupon.com).
-StumbleUpon provides a service to recommend webpages to users, and mostly they would like these websites to be 'evergreen'.
+StumbleUpon provides a service to recommend webpages to users, and mostly they would like these websites to be "evergreen".

-What are 'evergreen' sites?

-Evergreen sites are those that are always relevant.
+What are _evergreen_ sites?
+Evergreen sites are sites that are **always relevant**.
 As opposed to breaking news or current events, evergreen websites are relevant no matter the time or season.
-This typically means websites that are **not** current events like recipes, how-to guides or art.
+This usually means websites that avoid topical content and instead focus on recipes, how-to guides, or art projects.

-##### Exercises to explore the dataset (Independent Practice)
+#### Exercises to Get Started
 We will revisit our data science workflow to explore the dataset and answer questions about what are the most important characteristics for a webpage to be 'evergreen'.

-1. In a group:
+In a group:

-Prior to looking at the available data, brainstorm 3 - 5 characteristics that would be useful for predicting evergreen websites
+1. Prior to looking at the available data, brainstorm 3 - 5 characteristics that would be useful for predicting evergreen websites

-After looking at the dataset, can model or quantify any of the characteristics you wanted?
+2. After looking at the dataset, can model or quantify any of the characteristics you wanted?
     - I.E. If you believe high-image content websites are likely to be evergreen how you can you build a feature that represents high image content
     - I.E. If you believe weather content is likely to NOT be evergreen how can you build a feature that represents that.

-_See notebook for data dictionary_
+        * _See notebook for data dictionary_
-_See notebook for starter code for exercises_
+        * _See notebook for starter code for exercises_

-2. Does being a news site affect greeness?
+3. Does being a news site affect greeness?
 Compute or plot the percent of evergreen sites for news sites.
-3. Does category in general affect greeness?
+4. Does category in general affect greeness?
 Plot the rate of evergreen sites for all Alchemy categories.
-4. How many articles are there per category?
+5. How many articles are there per category?
-4. Create a feature for the title containing 'recipe'.
+6. Create a feature for the title containing 'recipe'.
 Is the % of evegreen websites higher or lower on pages that have recipe in the the title?

-> Assess: Each student should build intuition for the dataset by plotting the requested features

-##### Review the data science workflow

-In this lesson we will focus on mining the dataset and building a model.
-We will focus on refining the model for the best predicitive ability.
+**Check:** Were students able to plot the requested features?
+Did students build intuition for the dataset?

+<a name="introduction1"></a>
-## Introduction to Decision Trees (30 min)
+## Introduction: Let's Explore Some Decision Trees (30 mins)

 #### Intuition
 Decisions trees are similar to the game 20 questions.
 They make predictions by answering a series of questions, most often yes or no questions.
 What we typically want is the smallest set of questions to get to to the right answer.
 We want each question to reduce our search space as much as possible.

 _Trees_ are a data structure made up of _nodes_ and _branches_.
 Each node typically has two (or more) branches that connect it to it's children.
 Each child is another node in the tree and contains it's own _subtree_.
 Nodes without any children are known as _leaf_ nodes.